Olical/dotfiles/README.md

 # dotfiles

 These are my tools that I use heavily every day, I implore you to steal anything that isn't nailed down (so, everything) and to use it to your own advantage.
-If you want to get in touch about anything in here, please do so through GitHub (@Wolfy87) or [@OliverCaldwell][].
+If you want to get in touch about anything in here, please do so through GitHub ([Wolfy87][]) or [@OliverCaldwell][] on twitter.
 Just to show how much I want to you take things from here wholesale, I've added [the unlicence][].

 I have two scripts, `install.sh` and `update.sh`, which perform an initial setup and update things like my Vim plugins respectively.
 For the install to work you will need at least Vim and git installed.
-Make sure you have a heavy Vim install with things like Python and Lua support, especially Lua for [neocomplete][].
-After that you may install these dependencies.
+Make sure you have a heavy Vim install with things like Python support.
+After that you may install these dependencies that play nicely with my Vim tooling.

  * tmux
  * git-smart
  * ag
- * autojump
  * JSHint
- * fzf
  * node for `npm install` in *tern_for_vim*

 Now everything should be installed and running, just execute `update.sh` if you want to synchronise the Vim plugins.